 In more detail, the estimation of the landfast ice extent is based on thresholding of temporal cross-correlation (TCC) median value between adjacent daily SAR mosaics from the past 15 days.
 The thresholding is performed separately for both HH and HV SAR polarization channels.
 To be classified as landfast ice the image pixel TCC median must be above a predefined threshold value and additionally the pixel must be connected to land (defined by a land mask) through other landfast ice pixels.
 The channel-wise (HH and HV) results are combined by a pixel-wise logical AND operator.

-Snow and sea ice thickness over the landfast ice are estimated using a one-dimensional sea ice thermodynamic model (HIGHTSI) model run at FMI.
+The spatial grid of the model is 1 NM (1.85 km).
+Snow thickness over the landfast ice is estimated using a one-dimensional sea ice thermodynamic model (HIGHTSI) model run at FMI.
 The model is forced with ECMWF (European Centre for Medium-Range Weather Forecasts) numerical weather forecasting data.
 The HIGHTSI model data has a spatial grid of 0.0665 deg in longitude (7-8 km) and 0.133 deg in latitude (~14 km).
 The snow and ice thickness data are interpolated to the 500 m pixel size of the landfast ice extent map.
 It is noted that the snow and ice thickness maps show average thicknesses over a large area, and locally snow and ice thickness can vary a lot.

 Sea ice deformation